 Dr. Sculco specializes in the following post traumatic knee arthritis surgery treatment options:

 If you’re suffering from knee pain caused by post traumatic knee arthritis, the first step to restoring your mobility and quality of life is scheduling an evaluation with an experienced orthopedic knee specialist.
 Dr. Peter K. Sculco provides personalized care paired with world-class orthopedic training.
-Call 212.606.1771 today or fill out the form on this page to request an appointment.
+Call 212.606.1771 today to request an appointment.